tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ## S3 Pre-Signed URLs

 S3 Pre-Signed URLs allow you to generate a URL which can be used to access an object in S3 for a limited time.

+- You can create a URL for an object you have no access to
+- When using the URL, the permissions match the identity of the creator
+- Access denied could mean the generating ID never had access or doesn't now
+- Don't generate with a role URL stops working when temporary credentials expire